For organisations

 Joe Consedine is one of Aotearoa New Zealand's leading voices on human leadership, inclusion, and transformation.
 He works with organisations locally and globally to build leadership capability, strengthen culture, and drive meaningful change in complex environments.

 Joe has partnered with New Zealand's top CEOs and Board Chairs through Champions for Change and previously led the accounting profession's first inclusion strategy at Chartered Accountants ANZ.
-His 20-year career in leadership has focused on building the human capabilities required for organisations to navigate complexity, leverage technology, and sustain performance in the future of work.
+His 20-year career in leadership has focused on building the human capabilities required for organisations to navigate complexity, work effectively with technology, and sustain performance in the future of work.

 Co-creator, Human.AI Operating System